holatuwol/liferay-faster-deploy/tomcat/README.rst

 * `Initial Setup <../SETUP.rst>`__

-Then, add this section to ``.bash_aliases`` (or the equivalent on whichever shell you're using) which calls the script, making sure to change ``/path/to/clone/location`` to wherever you cloned the repository:
+Then, add this section to ``.bash_aliases`` (or the equivalent on whichever shell you're using) which calls the script, making sure to change ``/path/to/clone/location`` to wherever you cloned the repository, and ``/path/to/folder/with/jdbc/jars`` to a folder containing JDBC driver .jar files:

 .. code-block:: bash